 1 The famine was severe in the land.
 2 When they had eaten all the grain which they had brought from Egypt, their father said to them, “Go back, buy us a little more food.”

 3 Judah spoke to him, saying, “The man solemnly warned us, saying, ‘You shall not see my face, unless your brother is with you.’
-4 If you will send our brother with us, we will go down and buy you food; 5 but if you do not send him, we will not go down, for the man said to us, ‘You shall not see my face, unless your brother is with you.’ ”
+4 If you will send our brother with us, we will go down and buy you food.
+5 If you do not send him, we will not go down, for the man said to us, ‘You shall not see my face unless your brother is with you.’ ”

 6 Israel said, “Why did you treat me so badly, telling the man that you had another brother?”

-8 Judah said to Israel, his father, “Send the boy with me, and we’ll get up and go, so that we may live, and not die, both we, and you, and also our little ones.
-9 I’ll be collateral for him.
+8 Judah said to Israel, his father, “Send the boy with me, and we’ll get up and go so that we may live and not die, we and you, and also our little ones.
+9 I will be collateral for him.
 He will be in my hands and will be my responsibility.
-If I don’t bring him to you, and set him before you, then let me bear the blame forever; 10 for if we hadn’t delayed, surely we could have returned a second time by now.”
+If I do not bring him to you and set him before you, then let me bear the blame forever, 10 for if we had not delayed, surely we could have returned a second time by now.”

-11 Their father, Israel, said to them, “If it must be so, then do this: Take from the choice fruits of the land in your bags, and carry a present down for the man, a little balm, a little honey, spices and myrrh, nuts, and almonds; 12 and take double the money, and take back the money that was returned in the opening of your bags.
+11 Their father, Israel, said to them, “If it must be so, then do this: Take from the choice fruits of the land in your bags and carry a present down for the man, a little balm, a little honey, spices and myrrh, nuts, and almonds.
+12 Take double the money and take back the money that was returned in the opening of your bags.
 Perhaps it was an oversight.
-13 Take your brother also, get up, and return to the man.
+13 Take your brother also.
+Get up and return to the man.
 14 May God Almighty give you mercy before the man, that he may release to you your other brother and Benjamin.
 If I am bereaved of my children, I am bereaved.”

-15 The men took that present, and they took double the money, and Benjamin; and got up, went down to Egypt, and stood before Joseph.
+15 The men took that present, and they took double the money and Benjamin, and got up and went down to Egypt and stood before Joseph.

 Joseph’s Hospitality to his Brothers

-17 The man did as Joseph commanded, and brought the men to Joseph’s house.
-18 The men were afraid, because they were brought to Joseph’s house; and they said, “Because of the money that was returned in our bags the first time, we are being brought in; that he may seek a case against us, attack us, and seize us as slaves, along with our donkeys.”
+17 The man did as Joseph commanded and brought the men to Joseph’s house.
+18 The men were afraid because they were brought to Joseph’s house, and they said, “Because of the money that was returned in our bags the first time, we are being brought in so that he may seek a case against us, attack us, and seize us as slaves, along with our donkeys.”

 23 He said, “Peace be with you.
 Don’t be afraid.
 Your God, and the God of your father, has given you treasure in your bags.
 I received your money.”
 He brought Simeon out to them.
-24 The man brought the men into Joseph’s house, and gave them water, and they washed their feet.
+24 The steward brought the men into Joseph’s house and gave them water, and they washed their feet.
 He gave their donkeys fodder.
-25 They prepared the present for Joseph’s coming at noon, for they heard that they should eat bread there.
+25 They prepared their present for Joseph’s coming at noon, for they heard that they should eat bread there.

-32 They served him by himself, and them by themselves, and the Egyptians who ate with him by themselves, because the Egyptians don’t eat with the Hebrews, for that is an abomination to the Egyptians.
+32 They served Joseph by himself, and his brothers by themselves, and the Egyptians who ate with him by themselves, because the Egyptians do not eat with the Hebrews, for that is an abomination to the Egyptians.
 33 They sat before him, the firstborn according to his birthright, and the youngest according to his youth, and the men marveled with one another.
 34 He sent portions to them from before him, but Benjamin’s portion was five times as much as any of theirs.
-They drank, and were merry with him.
+They feasted and became drunk with Joseph.

 The Parable of the Net

 49 So will it be in the end of the world.
-The angels will come and separate the wicked from among the righteous, 50 and will cast them into the furnace of fire.
-There will be the weeping and the gnashing of teeth.”
+The angels will come and separate the wicked from among the righteous 50 and will cast them into the furnace of fire.
+There will be weeping and gnashing of teeth.”

 51 Jesus said to them, “Do you understood all these things?”